OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk-introduction.md

 ### 4. [Orbit Chain Configuration](/launch-orbit-chain/how-tos/orbit-sdk-configuring-orbit-chain.md)

-After deploying the chain, initializing it, and deploying the token bridge, the chain owner must configure their Orbit chain based on the desired setup.
+After deploying the chain, starting your node up, and deploying the token bridge, the chain owner must configure their Orbit chain based on the desired setup.
 Read more on [how to configure your Orbit chain](/launch-orbit-chain/how-tos/orbit-sdk-configuring-orbit-chain.md).